ZhaolinWei-Clark/ZhaolinWei-Clark.github.io/_pages/hobbies.md

   <img src="/images/surfing1.JPG" style="width: 32%;">
 </div>

-<br>Swimming removes my worries, refreshes my body, and brings me courage to address any challenges.
-I extremely enjoy the feeling of being immersed in the water.
-Besides, I am a member of the Swimming Team at Fuzhou University, where I meet many sincere friends.
-I have reached **China National Second-level athlete Standard** in 50m breaststroke and won **Five Gold Medals** during my 15-year swimming career.
-Recently, I am also keen on surfing.
+<br>Running helps me clear my mind, energizes my body, and gives me the confidence to tackle any challenges.
+I truly enjoy the exhilaration of being active.
+Additionally, I was the captain of the soccer team at Henry Fok Pearl Jubilee College, where I made many genuine friendships.
+During my athletic career, I participated in the athletics competition at the University of Macau and won the championship in the Sunshine Group.
+Recently, I have also developed an interest in surfing and climbing.

 ## Music